Asbolus/Doodle-Jump-cpp-SFML/README.md

 I am a beginner, please give me some suggestions to improve my coding ability.
 English advice also. :)

 Doodle Jump game in C++ and SFML, there is no OOP conception but simple code you can understand easily.<br>
 I watch FamTrinli's YouTube channel to learning and he write the game by C++.
-I rewrite it in new standards(random number), more clear variables name and add some features.
+I rewrite it in new standards(random number), more clear variables name, comments to understand and add some features.

 Using:
 ------